 This simple guacamole recipe with just the right amount of texture, and just the right amount of acidity, and allows each and every ingredient to shine.

 This Homemade Guacamole is made with creamy avocados, ripe tomatoes, sharp minced onions, and fresh lime juice.
-It is not a complicated recipe or one that is time-consuming to prepare, but if you follow my tips and tricks, you will NAIL the perfect combination, texture, and taste guaranteed to win all your friends over!
+It is not a complicated recipe or one that is time-consuming to prepare, but this is guaranteed to be the ONLY guacamole recipe you need!

 Tips for the Best Guacamole

 - Only use kosher salt and lots of it!
-Kosher salt enhances food, while iodized salt makes food taste salty.
-So kosher salt is best to bring out the flavors in guacamole.
-And don’t be afraid of the salt–guacamole needs salt.
-A LOT more salt than you may think.
-It is best to start with 1 teaspoon then adjust to taste.
+Don't be afraid of the salt.
+Guacamole needs salt and typically A LOT more salt than you may think.
+It is best to start with 1 teaspoon and then adjust to taste.
 If you feel your guacamole is lacking flavor, add a pinch more salt and test again.

-While my classic recipe is my preferred version, these additions are fun and tasty ways to get creative with your guacamole.
+While guacamole with tomatoes is my favorite version, these additions are fun and tasty ways to get creative with your guacamole.

 - Love heat?
 Remove seeds from 1 small jalapeno, and finely mince and add to the guacamole.

-- For a smoky variation, mix in a few spoonfuls of adobo sauce from a can of chipotle peppers–then follow my tips on how to freeze leftover chipotle peppers.
+- For a smoky variation, mix in a few spoonfuls of adobo sauce from a can of chipotle peppers.